Yūka Kageyama: 2020–2023: Football-related appearances, feature film debut, departure from Hinatazaka46

 Kageyama became a recurring guest in the TV Tokyo football talk show FOOT×BRAIN and Atsuto Uchida's Football Time on DAZN, and was appointed Special Analyst for FOOT×BRAIN in October thanks to her knowledge in football strategy.
 Former Japan national football team player Tsuyoshi Kitazawa named her the "number one football enthusiast in the idol world".
-In December, Kageyama co-hosted her first self-titled football talk show miniseries on Hikari TV Channel with former Japan national team captain Yuji Nakazawa, which was titled Yuji Nakazawa and Yūka Kageyama's Talking Football in English and ran for three episodes.
+In December, Kageyama co-hosted her first self-titled football talk show miniseries on Hikari TV Channel with former Japan national team captain Yuji Nakazawa, which was titled Yuji Nakazawa and Yūka Kageyama's Talking Football and ran for three episodes.

-Kageyama appeared in her first voice acting role as Ayame Ebina in the animated adaptation of the football manga Farewell, My Dear Cramer (2021) on Tokyo MX, and also served as the production's "support manager".
+Kageyama had her first voice acting role as Ayame Ebina in the animated adaptation of the football manga Farewell, My Dear Cramer (2021) on Tokyo MX, and also served as the production's "support manager".
 She made her first feature film appearance in Kaguya-sama Final: Love Is War, co-starring Kanna Hashimoto and released on August 20.
 Early in her career, Kageyama had named Hashimoto and actress Erika Toda as the people she admired.
 Real Sound positively commented on her "funny expressions" and that her intelligent image matched that of her character, Miko Iino.

 Kageyama and fellow Hinatazaka46 members Mei Higashimura and Konoka Matsuda were appointed support ambassadors for DAZN's AFC Asian Cup Qualifications "Road to Qatar" campaign, which ran from August 2021 to March 2022.
 Kageyama also produced football educational video content for the campaign.
 In September 2021, Kageyama was appointed the Japan Ambassador for the football simulation video game FIFA 22.
 She had previously participated in the promotion of FIFA 21, including as an ambassador for the J Club FIFA 21 Festival.
 On November 25, 2021, Kageyama, comedian Hiroyuki Yabe, and announcer Akihiko Nishioka served as the hosts for the 2021 J. League awards.
 In May 2022, Kageyama became a co-host for the pre-2022 FIFA World Cup talk show FIFA World Cup 64, co-produced by TV Asahi and Abema, and went on to serve as co-host for several live match broadcasts of the event where she was noted for her game analysis and multiple accurate predictions, which earned her the moniker "Goddess of Victory".
 She placed fourth on the top ten list of rising female talents of the first half of 2022 according to Talent Power Ranking, published in July and attributed to her increasing appearances on football and quiz shows.
 In January 2023, she placed second on an advertising industry polling of female talents predicted to make a breakthrough that year.

 Aside from football, Kageyama was appointed the "fair character" (endorser) for the twentieth anniversary fair of book publisher Kobunsha's "Kobunsha New Books" (光文社新書, Kobunsha Shinshō) product line in October 2021.
 Fellow Hinatazaka46 member Manamo Miyata would also participate in the "Kobunsha Classics" fifteenth anniversary fair.
 As a philomath, she revealed in 2022 that she had obtained qualifications in several fields, including world heritage, news and current affairs, real estate, pharmaceuticals, dental assistant, and psychological counselor.